fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate); contextuality (different communities may have different definitions for what constitutes an "unfair" outcome; different groups determine what constitutes immoral discrimination, for instance, is it unfair to hire an applicant whose primary language is English, for an English speaking role, over an applicant whose only spoken language is
+capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate); contextuality (different communities may have different definitions for what constitutes an "unfair" outcome;
+groups determine what constitutes immoral discrimination, for instance, is it unfair to hire an applicant whose primary language is English, for an English speaking role, over an applicant whose only spoken language is